thedarkwriter/courseware-lms-content/courses/01-puppet/01-2103-Puppet-NTP.md

 ###Slide 4
-Before digging into how to install NTP, it might be valuable to see the Puppet code itself.
+Before digging into how to install the NTP module, it might be valuable to see the Puppet code itself.

 ###Slide 5
 Puppet code is written in short strings of human-readable language.
 This is a snippet of puppet code that defines the NTP class and its resources.
 You can see here that very little code is required to perform this critical task of configuring and deploying NTP.